zpf2012/consul-k8s/cli/README.md

   -config-file,-f=<string>
  	Path to a file to customize the installation, such as Consul Helm chart values file.
 Can be specified multiple times.

-  -name=<string>
- 	Name of the installation.
-This will be prefixed to resources installed on the cluster.

   -namespace=<string>
  	Namespace for the Consul installation.
 Defaults to “consul”.